atsepkov/drone/README.md

 either of the passed in states as a starting state.
 For example, in order to perform a new search query on Google, you can start at the home page (google.com) or any other page that has a search bar.

+#### testTransitionSideEffects (declarative mode)

+    drone.testSideEffects(
+      startState: { [layer: string] : string },
+      endState: { [layer: string] : string }
+    )

+Returns a list of all side-effects that a transition between 2 states would create, `startState` and `endState` don't need to be complete states, they may be state fragments.
+For example, on a typical website with login a start state of `{ 'base': 'main page' }` and end state of `{ 'base': 'user profile' }` would cause a side-effect of requiring login (represented as another state fragment you omitted from this check).
+Adding the corresponding "login" state fragments to `startState` and `endState` would resolve the side-effect.
+However, by doing so, you're telling Drone that your transition will be able to traverse between these two states in one operation (including logging in).
+This function is simply a test, it makes no changes to drone internals, but is useful when testing whether a transition between two states is possible.
+Attempting to create a state transition that violates this test will result in an error.

 #### Drone.shuffle

     drone.shuffle(list: [])